 While this approach does not outperform techniques that use visual features, it performs well in situations that lack enough visual data for training.
 The researchers found that combining their language-based inputs with visual signals leads to better navigation performance.

 "By purely using language as the perceptual representation, ours is a more straightforward approach.
-Since all the inputs can be encoded as language, we can generate a human-understandable trajectory," says Bowen Pan, an and computer science (EECS) graduate student and lead author of a paper on this approach, which is published on the arXiv preprint server.
+Since all the inputs can be encoded as language, we can generate a human-understandable trajectory," says Bowen Pan, an electrical engineering and computer science (EECS) graduate student and lead author of a paper on this approach, which is published on the arXiv preprint server.

 Solving a vision problem with language